SaintClever/Nebula-Academy/1-Introduction-To-Python-Programming/08-Functions-and-Modules/Lesson/Functions-and-Modules.md

 function_name(arguments)
 ```

-Pay attention to the difference here between parameters and arguments.
-Notice we specify or define the name of the parameters in the function definition.
-We refer to these names as parameters.

-However, when we call the function, we pass in arguments.
-Arguments are the actual values that we pass into the function.

-If you noticed in our previous example we had both of these parts.
-The first code cell contains the function definition, and the second code cell contains the function call.
+It's important to distinguish between parameters and arguments.
+Parameters are defined in the function and are like placeholders for data that will be passed in.
+Arguments are the values passed in when the function is called.
+In our previous example, the function definition in the first code cell included the parameter names.
+The function call in the second code cell provided the actual argument values.

 > ***Note:*** I've seen a lot of students get tripped up by the difference between function reference vs function call.
 >
-> A function reference, `function` (Not `function()`) references the contents of the function, but does not execute it.
-Imagine if I asked you to repeat to what you are going to do at the store.
-You would say, "I'm going to buy ingredients."
-You wouldn't actually go to the store and buy the ingredients.
-You would just reference the action you are going to take.
+> A function reference, written as `function` (without parentheses), refers to the contents of the function but does not execute it.
+It's like when someone asks you what you would do at the store, and you reply, "I'm going to buy ingredients."
+You are referencing the action you plan to take but aren't buying the ingredients at that moment.
 >
-> A function call on the other hand, `function()` actually executes the task. ie. You actually go to the store and buy the ingredients.
+> When you use the function call `function()`, it actually performs the task.
+It's like going to the store and buying the necessary ingredients.

 **Returning Values From Our Functions**